4/29/2025

 speaker

-Robert Eichler
+Robert Eifler

 President and CEO

 Thank you, Richard.
-To wrap up, I'd just like to emphasize that our first-choice offshore strategy remains at the core of everything we do at Noble.
+To wrap up, I'd just like to emphasize that our first choice offshore strategy remains at the core of everything we do at Noble.
 We've been working very hard over the past four years at taking the company to the next level, and now we are really beginning to see the fruits of our labor.
-Throughout today's call, we've highlighted a number of proof points, significantly increasing and enhancing our backlog with strategic contract awards, moving up our integration synergies, delivering customer programs with a focus on safety and efficiency, and reaffirming the resiliency of our cash flow and dividend.
-On the latter point, we're now eclipsing $1 billion of capital return to shareholders over the past couple of years, which represents almost one-third of our market cap from where we sit today.
+Throughout today's call, we've highlighted a number of proof points, significantly increasing and enhancing our backlog with strategic contract awards, proving up our integration synergies, delivering customer programs with a focus on safety and efficiency, and reaffirming the resiliency of our cash flow and dividend.
+On the latter point, we're now eclipsing $1 billion of capital return to shareholders over the past couple of years which represents almost one-third of our market cap from where we sit today.
 We also acknowledge the challenges of an exceptionally volatile macroeconomic environment.
 We're doing what we can to demonstrate reliability for our customers and shareholders.
-With a crucial backlog in section now at hand and additional tangible contracting opportunities also within view, we remain confident about the medium to long-term fundamentals for our business.
-And recent fixture activity in the low to high 400s is solid.
+With the crucial backlog and suction now at hand and additional tangible contracting opportunities also within view, we remain confident about the medium to long-term fundamentals for our business. and recent fixture activity in the low to high 400s is solid.
 With our demonstrated commitment to the dividend and its current nearly 10% yield, the recent 30% increase in our backlog, over $1 billion in capital returns thus far, and tangible results building up from our scale and first choice offshore strategy, it seems the value proposition in Noble is compelling to say the least.
 Operator, we're ready to go to questions now.

 speaker